d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 id(x) == before
 ```

-## Conversion with Other Python Objects
+## Conversion to Other Python Objects

 Converting an MXNet's `ndarray` to an object in the NumPy package of Python, or vice versa, is easy.
 The converted result does not share memory.